zeruhur/loner/en/wip/dungeoneer.md

 - **Motive**: What drives the pursuit of the goal.
 - **Nemesis**: A person or organization that hinders the protagonist.
 It can emerge during the first game sessions, it may or may or not be the direct antagonist of the story, ready to appear to make life even more difficult
 - **Luck**: The measure of a character's ability to avoid ill fortune or an inauspicious outcome.
 It applies only in Conflicts and automatically recharges when they end.
 Luck starts and caps at 6.
+- **Mana**: Represent the magic capacity of the characters.
+Mana starts and caps at 10.

 These **traits** are described by **tags**, descriptive words or phrases that can identify anything in the game world.
 Even the **details** of the environment in which the action moves and **conditions** (physical or mental) of the characters are tags.